Judecoin/judecoin/README.md

  JUDECOIN

-Copyright (c) 2018-2021 The judecoinProject.
+Copyright (c) 2018-2023 The judecoin Project.
 Portions Copyright (c) The Cryptonote developers.

  Table of Contents